UBC-CIC/EC2Ensemble/docs/AMISetup.md

 3. Skip this step and click Next.
 4. For the storage, we can keep the default value, 8 GB of General Purpose SSD (gp2).
 Click Next.
 5. You can skip adding tags.
 Click next to configure security group.
-6. Configure your security group to allow all traffic in both ingress and egress.
+6. Configure your security group to allow SSH connection.
+(You can keep the default settings)
-   (CAUTION: This security group rules are very lax and insecure!
-Do not use this in any instance used in production!)
 7. Review your instance configuration and you can press Launch.
 8. A window will come up asking you about key pair.
 This is needed for you to SSH into the EC2 instance.
 Please create one or use an existing key pair for the instance.
    If you choose to create one, enter a name for the key pair, make sure to download it and keep it somewhere safe.
 You can then launch the instance.